niksoluv/imovi/README.md

 ## Installation

-Clone latest version of repository, locate to folder that contains "package.json" file and run commands in the next order:
+Clone latest version of repository (or download zip and unpack it), locate to folder that contains "package.json" file and run commands in the next order:

 ### `npm i`